There are three types and states of equilibrium in physics.

-- Cone lying on its base by lowering its centre of gravity
+- Cone lying on its base by lowering its center of gravity

 - Bottle lying on its base

-Why base of vehicle is kept low,wide,and heavy?
+Why the base of the vehicle is kept low, wide, and heavy?

-“If a body does not returns to its previous position when sets free after a slightest tilt is said to be in unstable equilibrium.”
+“If a body does not return to its previous position when sets free after the slightest tilt is said to be in unstable equilibrium.”

 5 examples of neutral equilibrium

 - Motion of sphere

 - An egg lying horizontally on a flat surface